apify/actor-whitepaper/README.md

 it successfully to thousands of real-world use cases in many business areas, well beyond the domain of web scraping.

-Drawing on this experience,
+Building on this experience,
-we're releasing this whitepaper to introduce the philosophy of Actors to the public and receive feedback on it.
+we're releasing this whitepaper to introduce the philosophy of Actors to the public and receive your feedback on it.
-Our hope is that Actor programming model will eventually become an open standard, which will help community to more effectively build and ship reusable software automation tools, as well as encourage new implementations of the model in other programming languages.
+Our hope is to make the Actor programming model an open standard, which will help community to more effectively build and ship reusable software automation tools, as well as encourage new implementations of the model in other programming languages.